Is pineapple good for diabetics?

 A: Type 2 diabetics can safely consume pineapple if it is eaten in moderation, paired with low GI, and low carb foods.

-Q. How Much Pineapple Can a Diabetic Have?
+Q. How many pineapples Can a Diabetic Have?

 A: A diabetic shouldn’t consume more than 100 gm of pineapple per day.
 Diabetic patients should be cautious of their pineapple intake, keeping tabs on the GI (Glycemic index) of other foods that they consume along with the pineapple.